jjavery/jost-js/packages/jose-stream/README.md

 The content signature is a JWE using the
 [flattened JWE JSON Serialization syntax](https://tools.ietf.org/html/rfc7516#section-7.2.2).
 Its "typ" property is "sig".
-It is produced by encrypting a JWS, which is itself produced by signing a digest of the plaintext using the private key corresponding to the "pub" public-key included in the header instance.
+It is produced by encrypting a JWS instance using the secret key encrypted and base64url encoded in the ciphertext property of the header instance.
+The JWS instance is produced by signing a digest of the plaintext using the private key corresponding to the "pub" public-key included in the header instance.
 It is conditional, and is required if the header instance includes a public key in its "pub" value.
 Otherwise it must not appear in the jose-stream.

 ### Final Tag Signature